The Best of Applicant Tracking Systems (ATS) is Yet to Come…

 Planned advertisement through the usage of an automated recruiting software gives you easy and direct access to your desired community.
 You will target the candidate you see fit contrary to throwing your advertisement out there in the digital space and hope for the best.
 Automated ads will also save you a lot of money with a low return of investment.
 Automated advertising budget management makes this possible, helping recruiters reduce cost-per-applicant by over 30%.

 An Applicant Tracking System or ATS is used to track applicants’ recruitment process.
 The tracking begins as soon as candidates upload a resume and apply for the position.
 With a countless number of applicants asking to be hired for the job, this automated solution helps recruiters in organizing the forms and tracking of the fittest.
-ATS platforms have many different functionalities from careers site editor to sourcing extensions and even video interviewing, so consider your needs carefully when choosing your ATS.
+ATS platforms evolved to have many different functionalities from careers site editor to sourcing extensions and even video interviewing and recently offers an Autonomous Recruiting experience, so consider your needs carefully when choosing your ATS.

 Pre-screening & Pre-employment assessment